webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 109:
+- FastObjectSource modified to delete the cache and afo if the origin disappear (is deleted)

 Build 108 2012/05/18:
 - The WATemplate syntax analyser does not use anymore urlencode and urldecode to gain a lot of compilation time.